martis42/depend_on_what_you_use/README.md

 # Supported Platforms

 **Linux** is fully supported.<br>
-All tests and quality checks run on GitHub Ubuntu 24.04 workers.
+All tests and quality checks run on GitHub Ubuntu workers.

 **Macos** and **Windows** are supported on a best effort basis.<br>
-All our integration tests run on GitHub Macos 15 and Windows 2022 workers.
+All our integration tests run on GitHub Macos and Windows workers.
-Bugs we can reproduce via the CI workers with reasonable effort without making DWYU significantly worse on Linux will be fixed.
+Bugs we can reproduce via the CI workers with reasonable effort will be fixed.

 ### Aspect